 Completeness.
 Within five days of receiving an application for a sign permit or for a Common or Master Sign Plan, the City shall review it for completeness.
 If the City finds that it is complete, the application shall then be processed.
 If the City finds that it is incomplete, the City shall, within such five-day period, send to the applicant a notice of the specific ways in which the application is deficient, with appropriate references to the applicable sections of this ordinance.

 Action.
-Within fourteen days of the submission of a complete application for a sign permit, the Planning Commission shall either:
+Within fourteen days of the submission of a complete application for a sign permit, the DRC shall either:

 Issue the sign permit, if the sign(s) that is the subject of the application conforms in every respect with the requirements of this Ordinance and of the applicable Master Sign Plan; or

 Reject the sign permit if the sign(s) that is the subject of the application fails in any way to conform to the requirements of this Ordinance and of the applicable Master Sign Plan.
-In case of a rejection, the Planning Commission shall specify in the rejection the Section or Sections of the Ordinance or applicable plan with which the sign(s) is inconsistent.
-On any application for approval of a Master Sign Plan, Planning Commission shall take action on one of the following dates:
+In case of a rejection, the DRC shall specify in the rejection the Section or Sections of the Ordinance or applicable plan with which the sign(s) is inconsistent.
+On any application for approval of a Master Sign Plan, the DRC shall take action on one of the following dates:

 Fourteen (14) days after the submission of a complete application if the application is for signs of existing buildings; or

 On the date of final action on any related application for building permit, site plan, or development plan for signs involving new construction.
-On or before such applicable date, the Planning Commission shall either:
+On or before such applicable date, the DRC shall either:

 Approve the proposed plan if the sign(s) as shown on the plan and the plan itself conforms in every respect with the requirements of this ordinance; or

 Reject the proposed plan if the sign(s) as shown on the plan or the plan itself fails in any way to conform to the requirements of this Ordinance.
-In case of a rejection, the Planning Commission shall specify in the rejection the Section or Sections of the Ordinance with which the plan is inconsistent.
+In case of a rejection, the DRC shall specify in the rejection the Section or Sections of the Ordinance with which the plan is inconsistent.